Trigger temperature: the most useful number before breakfast

 It is also independent of site altitude in a useful way.
 The field is the surface temperature at that grid cell, so a 400 m hill will have a lower absolute trigger than a valley, reflecting the thinner layer of air that needs to be heated.
 If you only looked at flatland trigger temperatures and assumed they held for the ridges, you would get the timing wrong.

 Limits.
 On days with strong overnight convection (showers, a front clearing through) the concept starts to break down.
 The 'inversion' is gone, the boundary layer is already mixed, and thermals start as soon as the sun starts heating the ground.
-On those days `thermal_trigger_temp_c` will often come out close to the dawn temperature and stops being a useful gate.
+On those days `thermal_trigger_temp_c` should often come out close to the dawn temperature and stops being a useful gate.

 It is also a forecast of the trigger, not a guarantee that thermals will actually be strong once they trigger.
 On cold frontal days the trigger might break at 11 am but the thermals that follow are weak and blown out by gusty wind.
 Trigger tells you the timing, `wstar_ms` tells you the strength, and `day_rating` tries to combine both.